davidlee80/amd-gpuperfstudio-dx12/README.md

 # amd-gpuperfstudio-dx12
-DX12 plugin for AMD GPU PerfStudio tool for graphics developers
+DirectX 12 plugin for AMD GPU PerfStudio tool for graphics developers

 Building the DX12Server plugin for GPU PerfStudio
 ------------------------------------------------------